 Is it safe to go as a single woman?

 All Remote Year destination cities are generally safe, likely as safe as your home city, if you use a standard level of precaution.
 Women make up approximately half of all Remote Year participants and find safety in numbers with the RY community.
-Safety is naturally a big topic when travelling, so Remote Year has chosen cities with low safety threats that also score high in characteristics like culture, food, scenery and livability.
+Safety is naturally a big topic when traveling, so Remote Year has chosen cities with low safety threats that also score high in characteristics like culture, food, scenery and livability.
 For me, as a foreign female in Remote Year cities, I have rarely felt threatened by unsafe situations.
 I’d say that if you keep yourself out of trouble and exercise a responsible level of caution, a single woman should be more than fine.

 OK, how do I get into Remote Year?